-- Genius Bruiser: Very intelligent and cunning, able to use his tricky Devil Fruit in many clever ways and, thanks to the Rokushiki, he can be very fast, strong and tough as well.
+- Genius Bruiser: Very intelligent and cunning, able to use his tricky Devil Fruit in many clever ways and, thanks to the Six Powers, he can be very fast, strong, and tough as well.

 - Mister Exposition: He's the one who gives a thumbnail of Robin's background to Sanji, Franky, and Us... err, Sogeking.
 The sheer calmness with which he describes the Buster Call and the trauma it gave Robin makes Sanji completely explode."How fucking rotten can you people get?!"

-- Sorting Algorithm of Evil: He's the first enemy Luffy faces in Enies Lobby (Marine Mooks notwhistanding) and has a level of Doriki much lower than that of Lucci (820 and 4000 respectively), the Arc's strongest enemy.
+- Sorting Algorithm of Evil: He's the first enemy Luffy faces in Enies Lobby (Marine Mooks notwithstanding) and has a Power Level much lower than that of Lucci (820 and 4000 respectively), the Arc's strongest enemy.

 - The Stoic: Even moreso than Lucci.
-He takes no visible pleasure in thrashing his enemies or seeing a job well-done; outside of his cover-role he barely even smiles (except when he thinks his Tekkai successfully tanked Luffy's Jet Bazooka... about two seconds before he keels over after all).
+He takes no visible pleasure in thrashing his enemies or seeing a job well-done; outside of his cover-role he barely even smiles (except when he thinks his Iron Body successfully tanked Luffy's Jet Bazooka... about two seconds before he keels over after all).

-- Worf Had the Flu: Blueno's Tekkai is the strongest one, and he's defeated to show how strong Luffy is in Gear Second.
-However, his teammates notes that the fight might not have been nearly as one-sided had the latter not spent five years in a noncombatant cover identity.
+- Worf Had the Flu: Blueno skilled with Iron Body and he's defeated to show how strong Luffy is in Gear Second.
+However, his teammates note that the fight might not have been nearly as one-sided had Blueno not spent five years in a noncombatant cover identity.

-Voiced by: Hiroaki Yoshida (JP), Andrew Love (EN)
+Voiced by: Hiroaki Yoshida (JP), Andrew Love (EN), Ricardo Bautista (Netflix LatAm)